davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 >
 > These observations are not in contradiction, both groups (the observers and the people inside the train) are equally right even though one of them is seeing the time is affected and the other one is seeing that the space is affected.
 So we say that spacetime is affected.

 > Yes, time is slowed down for those on the train.
-That is what einstein discovered.
+That is what Einstein discovered.
 The faster the object is moving the slower its time seems for those who are observing it.
 It is called special relativity.
 This only becomes significant if the object is moving extremely fast, close to the speed of light.
 There is also general relativity which says that also gravity affects time, stronger gravity will slow down time more.

 > Note that the people inside the train will perceive their own time normally, it will only seem slower to the people outside the train.
 It is also interesting that the poeple inside the train will see that the time is slower (not faster!) for those outside the train.
 This leads to so called twin paradox and is actually hard to grasp at the beginning, you may need to read something on special relativity.

-## The field equations
+## The Field Equations

 This is the formula communly known as the "Einstein field equations".